IainStevenson/docker.multi.service.reverse.proxy/readme.md

 Postman V7.36.1
 ```

+Postman is set locally to switch off SSL verification but one additional goal is to find a way to switch it back on.

 It will be tested with subsequent versions at intervals to try and prevent this repository becoming stale over time.
 It may work on earlier versions!
 It may not.

 The container orchestration is provided using the Visual Studio docker orchestration support and the docker_compose project is the startup for docker debugging builds and runs.